Fine-grained Early Frequency Attention for Deep Speaker Representation Learning: Results

 \subsection{Robustness to Noise}

-Given the inherent function of the FEFA too focus on the most salient frequency bins prior to being processed by the model, we anticipate that DNN+FEFA architectures will be more robust to noise compared to their backbone DNN counterparts.
-In order to test this hypothesis, we evaluate the performance of our model solution against different levels of noise.
-To do so, a controlled level of synthetic noise is added to the test utterances for the speaker recognition task.
-The model with the best performance (the previous state-of-the-art), Thin-ResNet + GhostVlad, is selected and tested with the noisy utterances with and without FEFA.
+Given that FEFA has been designed to focus on the most salient frequency-bins at the input layer of CNN backbones, we anticipate that by integration of FEFA, robustness to different intensities and types of noise would be enhanced.
+In order to test this hypothesis, we evaluate the performance of FEFA against different types and levels of noise.
+To do so, a controlled level of synthetic noise is added to the test utterances used for SR. The model with the best performance from Table \ref{tab:resultsSR} Thin-ResNet + GhostVlad, is selected and tested with the noisy utterances with and without FEFA.
+It is important to note that the model has not been retrained, and noise is only added to the test samples.
+The added noise is selected from both Gaussian and uniform distributions.

-The added noise is selected from Gaussian (Figure \ref{fig:spectrogram_samples} (a)) and uniform (Figure \ref{fig:spectrogram_samples} (b)) distributions.
-The second column in Figure \ref{fig:spectrogram_samples} depicts the effect of noise added to the spectral representation of utterances, comparing it to the clean utterance.
-The last column depicts the attended areas by the FEFA model.
-The highlighted areas in the spectral representation show the individual frequency bins with the highest contribution.
-Hence by focusing on these frequency bins, the FEFA model decreases the effect of artifact noise in other areas of the spectrogram on the final learned representation.

-The results of this test are reported in Table \ref{ROBUSTRESULTS}.
-The test is performed using synthetic noise resulting in 3 signal-to-noise ratios (SNR) of 20db, 50db, and 100db.
-As shown by the results, while the performance of the backbone network is considerably affected by the added noise, the model with the FEFA mechanism stays relatively more stable.